SAB4891/UDACITY_PROJECT1/readme.md

 #### Question 1
 What were the most used programming languages over the years?

-Over the last 5 years, Javascript was undoubtedly the mostly used programming language according to respondents' answers in the surveys.
+Over the last 5 years, JavaScript was undoubtedly the mostly used programming language according to respondents' answers in the surveys.
-The bar plots visualization below also show a trend following the #1 language; it can be observed that Css and html programming languages have been trending over the last 3 years as well.
+The bar plots visualization below also show a trend following the #1 language; it can be observed that CSS and html programming languages have been trending over the last 3 years as well.